Clifford (film): Reception and legacy

+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Roger Ebert gave the film a half-star of a possible four.
 He wrote: "The movie is so odd, it's almost worth seeing just because we'll never see anything like it again.
 I hope."

 He and his colleague Gene Siskel gave Clifford "Two thumbs down" on their television show At the Movies, with particular criticism towards Martin Short's casting; Siskel likened him to "a wizened little dwarf".

 Desson Thomson for The Washington Post praised Grodin but said everything else was "an awful piece of business"; Variety called it "gimmicky" and "poorly conceived".

-Clifford has since gained a reputation as a cult film.
+Clifford has since gained a reputation as a cult film to the point of being reappraised by pop culture writer Nathan Rabin and Entertainment Weekly senior editor Josh Wolk.
 Martin Short later said, "I remember going to a critics' screening, sitting at the back, and the place was raucous.
 And yet the reviews did not reflect that. ...
 I think when a film is obscure enough, you feel it's now yours.
 Your parents don't know this film, but you do."
+Short has said he gets more recognition from people for Clifford than any other film he's done and described it as "most bizarrely original movies I’ve ever made".